 - Increasing the number of strands captured by the nipping loop (which increases friction on the tail, as well as increasing the radius of the loop and thereby lessening the stress caused to cordage by sharp bends)

-There has also been a proposed method of failure in which the collar “capsizes”, similar to the failure method observed on the Double Overhand Bend (AKA Euro Death Knot).
+There has also been a proposed method of failure in which the collar “capsizes”, similar to the failure method observed on the Offset Overhand Bend (AKA Euro Death Knot).
 This, however, has not been observed and replicated in any manner which would conclusively confirm this method.